Freeganism: History

 The first organized group of self-described "freegans" formed in 2003 as an offshoot of the Wetlands Preserve nightclub and associated Activism Center in New York City.
 According to the group freegan.info, "After years of trying to boycott products from unethical corporations responsible for human rights violations, environmental destruction, and animal abuse, many of us found that no matter what we bought we ended up supporting something deplorable.
 We came to realize that the problem isn't just a few bad corporations but the entire system itself."
 From 2005, freegan.info organized regular events including sewing and bicycle workshops, wild food foraging expeditions, and "trash tours"—public dumpster dives open to the public and to media.

 Motivations and ideology

-Studies usually find that most people that participate in practices associated with freeganism, such as dumpster diving for food, do so for economic reasons.
+Studies usually find that most people who participate in practices associated with freeganism, such as dumpster diving for food, do so for economic reasons.
 Freegans are usually distinguished as being a subset of this population which has an ideological or political motivation for recovering waste or avoiding consumption, although some freegans also say that they do so for amusement, to acquire free goods, or out of religious conviction.
 Anthropologist Loretta Lou has demonstrated how freeganism is closely related to notions of freedom, especially "ethical freedom", among some freegan practitioners in Asia.